peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         object obj,
         System.IO.Stream outputStream);

-Converts an arbitrary object to a string in JavaScript Object Notation JSON) format, as in the ToJSONString method, and writes that string to a ata stream in UTF-8.
-If the object is convertible to a CBOR map, or to a BOR object that contains CBOR maps, the keys to those maps are written ut to the JSON string in an undefined order.
+Converts an arbitrary object to a string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
+If the object is convertible to a CBOR map, or to a CBOR object that contains CBOR maps, the keys to those maps are written out to the JSON string in an undefined order.
 The example code given in**PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)**can be used to write out certain keys of a CBOR map in a given order to a SON string.

 <b>Parameters:</b>